- Early Childhood & Family Support

 - Worked with coalition on reforms to Sununu Center.

-VOICE FOR CHILDREN: In 1986, Waypoint (Child and Family Services) established the Voice for Children award, an honor bestowed yearly to a New Hampshire citizen who has shown an outstanding commitment to and made a tremendous difference in the lives of children and families.
+VOICE FOR CHILDREN: In 1986, Waypoint (Child and Family Services) established the Voice for Children award, an honor bestowed almost yearly to a New Hampshire citizen who has shown an outstanding commitment to and made a tremendous difference in the lives of children and families.
 Upon the retirement of long-time agency advocate, Jack Lightfoot, the agency renamed it the Jack Lightfoot Voice for Children Award.
-Here is a list of past honorees:
+Here is a list of recent past honorees:

 2017: Representative Mary Stewart Gile

 2015: Anna Thomas, MPH, City of Manchester, NH Health Department

 2014: Hon.
 Thomas Bamberger

 For a complete list of past winners, click here: Voice for Children Past Winners

 Keith Kuenning Advocate Attorney

 Keith is a licensed attorney and counselor at law with a Bachelors of Arts-Political Science degree, Juris Doctor, and Masters of Arts in Law & International Affairs.
 Before Waypoint, he worked with youth in Nepal and was also the ED of NHCEH.